Action springs not from thought, but from a readiness for responsibility.-Dietrich Bonhoeffer

 Thunder is good, thunder is impressive: but it is the lightning that does the work.-Mark Twain

-Things don't turn up in this world until somebody turns them u.-
+Things don't turn up in this world until somebody turns them up.--James A Garfield.

 In the May issue of Motor Trend, author Larry Edsall reported key comments and quotes from domestic and import marketers as well as from analysts.
 Many feel this segment has been ignored or the factories have turned their backs on the traditional family sedan.